-- Also the direct editing of taxonomy and strings within WordPress are very easy with the help of the WPML-Plugins to use WordPress multilingual with the help of WPML.
+- Direct editing of taxonomy and strings within WordPress is also very easy using the WPML plugin to make WordPress multilingual with the help of WPML.

-- A personal disadvantage for me is that the performance of your website can suffer with the WPML-Plugin .
-For this reason you should in any case choose a performant WordPress Hosting-specialist as your partner.
+- A personal disadvantage for me is that the performance of your WordPress website can suffer with the WPML plugin.
+For this reason, you should definitely choose a high-performance WordPress hosting specialist as your partner.

 - The user interface is somewhat out of fashion due to years of further development.
 However, once you have come to terms with the fact that not everything is displayed optimally or always works the way you would have liked, this can be tolerated quite well.
 Besides, it seems that with WordPress 5.0 a (Gutenberg-) revision is imminent.

-- Last but not least, it is unfortunately the case that compatibility with a large number of WordPress -Plugins and WordPress -Themes is simply not given or leads to complications.
-A ray of hope is that many well-known Plugin-developers and large Theme-developers are working with WPML to provide the best compatibility.
+- Last but not least, it is unfortunate that compatibility with a large number of WordPress plugins and WordPress themes is simply not given or leads to complications.
+One bright spot is that many well-known plugin developers and large theme developers work with WPML to provide the best compatibility.

-- Another widely used paid Multilingual Plugin comes from Germany called "MultilingualPress".
-This Plugin also has a Pro-Version and has already been released in version 3.
-However, the basic requirement for MultilingualPress is a WordPress multisite installation.
+- Another widely used, chargeable multilingual plugincomes from Germany called "MultilingualPress".
+This pluginalso has a Pro version and is already available in version 3.
+However, the basic requirement for MultilingualPress is a WordPress Multisite installation.

-- The Multilingual Plugin "TranslatePress" is available in a free and a paid version and scores with the custom editor integration to edit your texts directly on the website.
+- The multilingual plugin"TranslatePress" is available in a free and a paid version and scores with the custom editor integration to edit your texts directly on the WordPress website.
 You can find the Pro version here.

-Those were my personal tips for WordPress multilingualism with the help of WPML and Co.
-Finally, I would like to say that I also find the other Plugins very exciting and I am determined to try them out thoroughly.
+These were my personal tips for WordPress multilingualism with the help of WPML and Co.
+Finally, I would like to say that I also find the other plugins very exciting and have firmly resolved to try them out thoroughly.

 What is your opinion about WPML WordPress Plugin ?
 Have you already had experience with the multilingualism of WordPress ?
 And if so, what were your personal hurdles and pitfalls?